yaozhifeng/autotrade/README.md

 - Set each grid to target a 0.5% profit to maximize trading opportunities.

-- Analyze market trends every hour and respond immediately if conditions change.
+- Analyze market price and trends every hour and respond immediately if conditions change.

 - Review the grid setup every 8 hours to determine if adjustments are needed.

-- When a favorable trend is detected, pre-fill positions for 6 grid levels to ensure active participation.
+- When a favorable trend is detected, pre-fill positions for 4 grid levels to ensure active participation.